Basics

 Infinite loops

-Infinite loops are most commonly used when programming for embedded systems – they need to be repeating the same action infinitely over their lifetime.
+Infinite loops are most commonly used when programming for embedded systems – they need to repeat the same action(s) infinitely over their lifetime.
 While again, any loop can be written as an infinite loop, the most clear way to do it is using the while loop with a condition of 1 .
 Any non-zero value will be evaluated as true in C. Typically you want to avoid using other types of loops when writing infinite loops!

 1 2 3 4 5 |

-// Infinite loop while (1) { // loop body } |
+// Infinite loop while (1) { // Loop body } |

 1 2 3 4 5 6 7 8 9 10 11 |

-// Infinite loop while (1) { // loop body // stop the loop if (exit-condition) { break; } } |
+// Infinite loop while (1) { // Loop body // Stop the loop if (exit-condition) { break; } } |

 Nested loops

-Nested loops is the practice of putting one loop inside of another loop. there is no functional limit how many loops can be nested inside of each other, but there are practical limits where the code will become unmaintainable.
+Nested loops is the practice of putting one loop inside of another loop. there is no technical limit on how many loops can be nested inside of each other, but there are practical limits where the code will become unmaintainable.
 To avoid this, you should avoid nesting more than two loops.
 If you require to nest more loops, you should restructure the code into more functions.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 |